jamesm224/ProSynTaxDB-workflow/README.md

 ### Installing the ProSynTaxDB Workflow
 1. Clone the ProSynTaxDB-workflow Github repository into your working directory:

+       # (optional) create a new project directory
+       mkdir my_classification_project
+       cd my_classification_project  # change directory into project

+- Create a copy of the workflow into your current path:

        git clone https://github.com/jamesm224/ProSynTaxDB-workflow/

 ### Installing ProSynTaxDB